The M14 “In Country”

 Civilian-Legal Sibling

-While the M14 is still serving as a U.S. Military rifle, civilian shooters can thank Springfield Armory of Geneseo, IL, for offering a semi-automatic, civilian-legal version of this rifle in its M1A.
-Proven on the competition fields and exhibiting the timeless beauty of wood and steel (although you can get it with a black composite stock if you so desire), the M1A is a wonderful opportunity to own the civilian sibling of a classic American rifle.
+While the M14 is still serving as a U.S. Military rifle, civilian shooters can thank Springfield Armory of Geneseo, Illinois, for offering a semi-automatic, civilian-legal version of this rifle in its M1A.
+Proven on the competition fields and exhibiting the timeless beauty of wood and steel (although you can get it with a black composite stock if you so desire), the M1A is a wonderful opportunity to own the civilian sibling of a proven American service rifle.

 Join the Discussion